Friday, June 29, 2012

 Paul's use of the Wisdom of Solomon text is a brilliant strategy to lure the self-righteous into thinking that they are better than the immoral Gentiles.
 Both Jewish and Gentile Christians in Rome would have heard Paul's "A" as prototypical Jewish thinking.
 But while Jewish Christians probably expected a "B" like Wisdom, Paul instead offers the Gospel truth in his "B."

 Imagine Jew and Gentile hearing the reality-altering truth of the Gospel: all of you are undeserving of God's grace (3:9).
 Only God is righteous!
 It is God's grace, God's love, God's gift, God's righteousness, and God's justification (3:24-26).
-It's not about you or your morality, it's about God
+It's not about you or your morality, it's about God.

 That Paul makes the effort to craft such a clever, rhetorical trap reveals the emphasis of his argument.
 It is not the immoral Gentiles that he condemns, it is the self-righteous and exclusive Jews.
 This point is emphasized in 2:8 when Paul lambasts "those who are factious."
 This word ἐριθείας indicates those people who are bias toward their own social group at the expense of others.
 Like Jesus, Paul's major condemnation is reserved for those who think that they are in the moral majority.
 Paul's condemnation is for those who draw boundary lines to separate themselves from the supposedly immoral.
 (The irony, of course, is that this is exactly the behavior that had Jesus crucified outside of the city walls as a basphemer.)